AustinScola/arborista/README.md

 # Arborista
 ![test](https://github.com/AustinScola/arborista/workflows/Python%20package/badge.svg)

+A tree transformation tool.

-An abstract syntax tree transformation tool for bettering Python code.
+Specifically Arborista can be used as a concrete syntax tree transformation tool for bettering Python code.

 ## Name Etymology